 - §1.
-The City and the Association shall apply the provisions of this Agreement equally to all employees without discrimination as to race, creed, color, national origin, ancestry, age, sex, marital status, familial status, religion, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, disability, liability for service in the United States Armed Forces or any other classification protected by Federal or State law. - §2.
+The parties shall apply the provisions of this Agreement equally to all employees without discrimination as to race, creed, color, national origin, ancestry, age, sex, marital status, familial status, religion, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, disability, liability for service in the United States Armed Forces or any other classification protected by Federal or State law. - §2.
 All references to employees in this Agreement designate both sexes, and wherever the male gender is used it shall be construed to include male and female employees. - §3.
-The City agrees not to interfere with the rights of employees to become members of the Association.
-There shall be no discrimination, interference, restraint or coercion by the City or any City representative against any employee because of Association membership or because of any employee activity permissible under the New Jersey Employer-Employee Relations Act of 1968, as amended, or of this Agreement. - §4.
-The Association recognizes its responsibility as bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion. - §5.
+The City agrees not to interfere with the rights of employees to become IAEP members.
+There shall be no discrimination, interference, restraint or coercion by the City or any City representative against any employee because of IAEP membership or because of any employee activity permissible under the New Jersey Employer-Employee Relations Act of 1968, as amended, or of this Agreement. - §4.
+The IAEP recognizes its responsibility as bargaining agent and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion. - §5.
 Personnel Records.
-Each employee shall receive a copy of any reprimand placed in his/her personnel file and has the right to examine his/her file at any time mutually convenient to the employee and the designated custodian of the file.
+Each employee shall receive a copy of any reprimand placed in his/her personnel file and has the right to examine his/her file at any time mutually convenient to the employee and the designated custodian of the file. - §6.

-- §6.
 The personnel records of employees shall be kept in a locked cabinet at all times.
-The Director of the Department of Health and the EMS Chief shall be the only personnel to have access to these personnel records. - §7.
+The Department Director and EMS Chief shall be the only personnel to have access to these personnel records. - §7.
 Medical records are covered by the Federal Confidentiality Act and can be released pursuant to City Policy.
-Employees may discuss City Policy with their Department Head.
+Employees may discuss City Policy with their Department Director.